 A Marketing Strategy

-Marketing is a broad concept, and in fact, there are many layers to sift through before you land on what is right for your branch of the charity.
-Email marketing yields good results with regards to non-profits as it is a way to touch base with your regular (and potential) donors on a regular basis.
-When a person signs up with their email address, they then receive a weekly (or monthly) newsletter with updates from your team around what you have been doing and why.
-This enables people to see where their money is going and what their recent actions have been.
+Marketing is a broad concept, and there are many layers to sift through before deciding what suits your charity branch.
+Email marketing yields good results for nonprofits as it is a way to chat with your regular (and potential) donors regularly.
+When someone signs up with their email address, they receive a weekly (or monthly) newsletter with updates from your team about what you have been doing and why.
+This enables people to see where their money is going and their recent actions.
 Aside from email marketing, you can also use social media and a blog to post relevant content and charity updates.
-This is a direct line of communication with your audience and can keep things up to date and more personal.
+This direct line of communication with your audience can keep things up-to-date and more personal.

 The Legal Bit

-To operate legally as a charity you need to become registered with the government.
-To do this, check out your local government’s website which will have all the information you need to comply with regulations and understand how you are allowed to operate within the law.
+To operate legally as a charity, you must register with the government.
+To do this, check out your local government’s website, which will have all the information you need to comply with regulations and understand how you are allowed to operate within the law.
 The basic requirements are usually that you must:

 • Have no political affiliation in your work or in what you stand for